Literary-Insights/blog/src/content/blog/You Are Not So Smart - McRaney, David.txt-1.md

 ---
-title: DEEP SUMMARY - You Are Not So Smart - McRaney, David
+title: You Are Not So Smart - McRaney, David
-slug: deep-summary-you-are-not-so-smart-mcraney-david
+slug: you-are-not-so-smart-mcraney-david
 tags:
   - book-summary
 excerpt: ""